supermengman/blog/_posts/2022-09-04-Unit-1-Code-org.md

 ![Code.org pattern]({{site.baseurl}}/images/codeUnit1/pattern.png)

 Eventually, all these elements were combined to form a pattern in Lesson 14.
 A new class PatternPainter was created that extends Painter, and has methods to paint a checkerboard.
 The BackgroundPainter class was also created to extend Painter, and paint over any non-painted tiles.
 Finally, these were put together to form the final product.

+# Console vs GUI vs Code.org

+There are many ways to interface with code, these three are all ways to do that.

+With console, the inputs and outputs of the program are mainly done through text.
+In other words, it's like typing into a text terminal to get things done.
+An example of this is Mr Morts console menu that allows users to choose some output to display.

+With GUI, the inputs and outputs are not displayed as text in a terminal, but instead is usually displayed as a window.
+This could be better for users to interface with, as the display is more clear.
+However, it may be more complicated to program.

+With code.org, it is basically a specialized IDE.
+The classes and methods such as the Painter interface directly with the output, which is a canvas with a painter painting.
+The code that is in the files doesn't exactly show the behind the scenes drawing, but instead provides an easier way to interface with that output such as with ```turnLeft()``` just turning left.

+Overall, console menus are used more for backend development and testing, GUI for the end user, and code.org just for learning.